SAFC COVID-19 FAQ

 If you have a question that is not addressed on this page, we encourage you to email us.

-The SAFC is committed to supporting increased participation for people from groups under-represented in the screen industry including women, Aboriginal and Torres Strait Islander peoples, practitioners from Culturally and Linguistically Diverse (CALD) backgrounds, Deaf or disabled people, LGBTQIA+ communities and screen practitioners from regional and remote areas.
+The SAFC is committed to supporting increased participation for people from groups under-represented in the screen industry including women, First Nations peoples, practitioners from Culturally and Linguistically Diverse (CALD) backgrounds, Deaf or disabled people, LGBTQIA+ communities and screen practitioners from regional and remote areas.

 - Download an Easy Read version of this page (151kb PDF)

 If you need any of this information in an alternative format please contact us.

 The SAFC has compiled a list of all available State and Federal Government support programs and initiatives relevant to the SA screen sector into one downloadable document.
 This PDF will be kept updated as more COVID-19 support measures are announced.

 General Information Hubs